West Virginia News Anchors Get Into Bar Fight After One Thought The Other Hit On Her Husband

 Since the situation happened on Sunday, Erica Bivens was said to be thinking about the entire thing and trying to determine what to do.
 She has since filed criminal assault charges against Chelsea Ambriz.

-The two TV anchors from West Virginia worked in the same station and had to be around one another every single day, but bad blood was brewing.
+The two TV anchors from West Virginia worked at the same station and had to be around one another every single day, but bad blood was brewing.
 All it took was one night in a bar and Erica Bivens thinking that Chelsea Ambriz was hitting on her husband for things to turn ugly.
-One ended up with a fractured skull and a ruptured eardrum while another is off of TV for disciplinary reasons, but the news and weather must carry on.
+One ended up with a fractured skull and a ruptured eardrum, while another is off of TV for disciplinary reasons, but the news and weather must carry on.